List of Led Zeppelin songs written or inspired by others: "Hats Off to (Roy) Harper"

 The song is a medley of fragments of blues songs and lyrics, including "Shake 'Em On Down" by Bukka White.
 Therefore, the song is both a tribute to contemporary folk singer Roy Harper and the influential American blues singer who recorded from the 1930s to the 1970s.

 Led Zeppelin IV

 "Stairway to Heaven"

-Zeppelin opened for Spirit in an early American tour, and even covered Spirit songs in early shows, leaving little doubt that Led Zeppelin had heard the Spirit song before "Stairway to Heaven" was written.
+Zeppelin opened for Spirit in an early American tour, and even covered Spirit songs in early shows, leaving little doubt that Led Zeppelin had heard the Spirit song "Taurus" before "Stairway to Heaven" was written.
 In the liner notes to the 1996 reissue of Spirit's debut album, songwriter Randy California writes:

 After a copyright infringement suit and subsequent appeals, the United States Court of Appeals for the Ninth Circuit ruled in favour of Led Zeppelin on 9 March 2020.
 It upheld the previous jury verdict finding the song did not infringe on "Taurus".
 The ruling was appealed to the Supreme Court of the United States, who decided not to hear the case and let the Appeals Court decision stand.
 The Supreme Court's decision precludes further appeals, thus ending the copyright dispute.